rakinplaban/zip_python/README.md

-Creating zip file with context manager in python.
+Opening zip file with context manager and extract it.
-File compressed with ZIP_DEFLATED